dr-guangtou/daily_astroph/astroph-1805.md

 #### [Galaxy Zoo: constraining the origin of spiral arms](https://arxiv.org/abs/1805.01782)
+    * Swing amplification theory with respect to directly measured spiral arm numbers from Galaxy Zoo 2
+    * Neither a universal cored or cuspy inner dark matter profile can correctly predict observed numbers of arms in galaxies.
+    * Approximately 40 per cent of unbarred spiral galaxies at z   0.1 and M∗   1010M⊙ have spiral arms that can be modelled by swing amplification.
+    * 剩下的都是2-arm system，可以用tidal interactions来解释

 ----

 ## May 7:

 #### [The origin of the mid-infrared nuclear polarization of active galactic nuclei](https://arxiv.org/abs/1805.01899)
+    * For all radio quiet objects, we found that the nuclear polarization is low (< 1 per cent).
+    * Only the radio-loud Cygnus A exhibits significant nuclear polarization (∼11 per cent), attributable to synchrotron emission from the pc-scale jet close to the core.
+    * For highly obscured objects arises from a self-absorbed MIR polarized clumpy torus and/or dichroism from the host galaxy, while for unabsorbed cores, MIR polarization arises from dust scattering in the torus and/or surrounding nuclear dust.

 #### [First evidence of diffuse ultra-steep-spectrum radio emission surrounding the cool core of a cluster](https://arxiv.org/abs/1805.01900)
+    * First discovery of a cool-core cluster with an associated mini halo that also shows ultra-steep-spectrum emission extending well beyond the core that resembles radio halo emission
+    * the steep-spectrum radio emission outside the core could be produced by a minor merger that powers electron re-acceleration without disrupting the cool core.

 #### [The limb-brightened jet of M87 down to 7 Schwarzschild radii scale](https://arxiv.org/abs/1805.02478)